 A sticky situation

-if you are living with type 2 diabetes – to take the relationship between high blood sugar levels and increased cardiovascular risk seriously.
+It is for these reasons that we want to encourage you – especially if you are living with type 2 diabetes – to take the relationship between high blood sugar levels and increased cardiovascular risk seriously.

 Where to start – and how?

 Remember that every condition is different and requires a personal approach.
 Why not have a conversation with your doctor about it this week and see what would work best in your case?